Density matrix quantum Monte Carlo: Introduction

-In DMQMC, rather than sampling the components of the wave function in a discrete basis, the elements of the density matrix are sampled instead.
-It is then a simple task to calculate expectation values of arbitrary operators, even those that do not commute with the Hamiltonian.
-Such expectation values are usually difficult to calculate using other QMC methods \cite{Gaudoin2007}.
+This article presents a closely-related QMC method, which we call density matrix quantum Monte Carlo (DMQMC).
+Like the path-integral and SSE methods, DMQMC allows finite-temperature results to be calculated.
+However, it uses a projection approach to achieve this and thus has more in common with zero-temperature QMC methods.
+DMQMC was inspired by FCIQMC and shares many of its features, but samples the elements of the density matrix instead of the components of the wave function in a discrete basis.
+This enables expectation values of arbitrary quantum mechanical observables to be calculated easily, even when the operator corresponding to the observable does not commute with the Hamiltonian.
+Such expectation values are difficult to calculate using other QMC methods~\cite{Hammond1994,Foulkes2001,Gaudoin2007,Casulleras95}.
 Moreover, the ability to directly sample the density matrix means that many quantum information measures are accessible.
 These advantages cannot be expected to come without drawbacks, and, indeed, the systems to which we have successfully applied DMQMC to date are small by the standards of other finite-temperature methods.
 However, the potential uses of a direct stochastic sampling of the density matrix are such that DMQMC deserves investigation.
-This paper demonstrate the use of DMQMC by studying the isotropic antiferromagnetic Heisenberg model, but DMQMC is a general method and is applicable to both bosonic and fermionic systems.
+This paper demonstrates the use of DMQMC by studying the antiferromagnetic Heisenberg model, but DMQMC is a general method, applicable to bosonic and fermionic systems and to real molecules and solids.

 Section~\ref{sec:FCIQMC} summarizes the FCIQMC method, setting the stage for the description of DMQMC in Section~\ref{sec:DMQMC}.
 In Section~\ref{sec:importance_sampling} an importance-sampling procedure is introduced.
-The DMQMC method is then applied to the isotropic antiferromagnetic Heisenberg model in Section~\ref{sec:results} and used to calculate the energy and staggered magnetization of small square lattices and the concurrence of one-dimensional rings.
-The sign problem in DMQMC is investigated on the 4$\times$4 triangular lattice in Section~\ref{sec:sign_problem}.
+The DMQMC method is then applied to the isotropic antiferromagnetic Heisenberg model in Section~\ref{sec:results} and used to calculate the energy and staggered magnetization of small square lattices, the concurrence of one-dimensional rings, and the Renyi $S_2$ entanglement entropy of various sublattices of the $6 \times 6$ lattice.
+The sign problem in DMQMC is investigated in Section~\ref{sec:sign_problem}.
 We discuss our results and offer some concluding remarks in Section~\ref{sec:discussion}.
 Hartree atomic units are used throughout.